 The Compassion & Choices Hawaii team and the state’s Physician Advisory Council for Aid in Dying continue their careful implementation of aid in dying as a medical practice governed by professional practice standards.
 The campaign’s television and print ads, public appearances, and workshops have helped raise awareness that death with dignity is available in the state.

-Capitalizing on our strong momentum in the East, Compassion & Choices staff organized motivated area advocates and our two local groups to plan future legislative work advancing death with dignity.
-Six county action teams will focus on increasing support and awareness in key legislative districts and around the state.
+Capitalizing on our strong momentum in the East, Compassion & Choices staff organized motivated area advocates and our local group to plan future legislative work advancing death with dignity.
+Currently, the action team meets monthly and has focused on equipping a core group of volunteers with the tools needed to discuss end-of-life choices.
+Recently, the group participated in the NBC Health Fair in both D.C. and Maryland.
+They will continue to distribute petitions as well as increase education and support in state.